 - SAK: Scanning Ambiguous Keyboard for Efficient One-Key Text Entry (ACM TOCHI 2010)

-Follow-on implementations and evaluations using eye blinks for input are found in the following two references:
+Follow-on implementations and evaluations using eye blinks and other methods for input are found in the following references:

 - BlinkWrite: Efficient Text Entry Using Eye Blinks (UAIS 2011)